Skip to main content

 ~11%–15% of multiple-choice exam weight

-Select a class and unit above, then generate a question to start practicing.
+Select a course and unit, then generate a question.

 Acids and Bases typically accounts for about 11%–15% of the AP Chemistry multiple-choice section.
 That makes it worth dedicated practice even if your class spent only a few weeks on it.